Aircraft engine: Turboshaft

+A simplified turboshaft engine.
+The compressor spool (turbine) is shown in green and the free/power spool (turbine) in purple.

+A turboshaft engine is a form of gas turbine that is optimized to produce shaft horsepower rather than jet thrust.
+The engine has two major parts assemblies: the 'gas generator' and the 'power section'.
+The gas generator consists of the compressor, combustion chambers with ignitors and fuel nozzles, and one or more stages of turbine.
+The power section consists of additional stages of turbines, a gear reduction system, and the shaft output.
+The gas generator creates the hot expanding gases to drive the power section; the engine accessories may be driven either by the gas generator or by the power section.

 Electric power

 A number of electrically powered aircraft, such as the QinetiQ Zephyr, have been designed since the 1960s.
 Some are used as military drones.
 In France in late 2007, a conventional light aircraft powered by an 18 kW electric motor using lithium polymer batteries was flown, covering more than 50 km, the first electric airplane to receive a certificate of airworthiness.

 On 18 May 2020, the Pipistrel E-811 was the first electric aircraft engine to be awarded a type certificate by EASA for use in general aviation.
 The E-811 powers the Pipistrel Velis Electro.

-Many big companies, such as Siemens, are developing high performance electric engines for aircraft use, also, SAE shows new developments in elements as pure Copper core electric motors with a better efficiency.
+Many big companies, such as Siemens, are developing high-performance electric engines for aircraft use; also, SAE shows new developments in elements as pure Copper core electric motors with a better efficiency.
 A hybrid system as emergency back-up and for added power in take-off is offered for sale by Axter Aerospace, Madrid, Spain.